 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of useful functions.
+Jetpack is a free WordPress plugin with many great features.

-After installing Jetpack, you will need to connect the plugin to the WordPress.com account you set up in Part Three …
+After installing Jetpack, connect the plugin to your WordPress.com account …

-(Make sure that Jetpack is connected to your WordPress.com account)
+(Make sure the Jetpack plugin is connected to your WordPress.com account)

-(Distribute your content to various social networks.)
+(Share your content automatically on various social media sites.)

-After all account and plugin settings have been configured, your content is ready for distribution.
+After all of the settings have been configured, your content is ready for distribution.

-(Publicize settings in your Publish section.)
+(Publicize account settings displayed in the publishing section.)

 CommentLuv